FAWhat does the name Inter-Faith Food Shuttle mean?

 How can I take a nutrition class?

 The Food Shuttle offers Cooking Matters Nutrition Education classes and grocery store tours to those who are served by select partner agencies.
-You can find a list of these agencies on the Nutrition Education page.
+You can find a list of these agencies on the Community Health Education page.

-How can I be part of the Culinary Job Training Program?
+How can I be part of the Culinary APPRENTICESHIP Program?

 How can I volunteer?